French Property Taxes

 The taxe foncier is a local tax due by the OWNER of the property.
 Once again, the rates vary by department and commune - so you must check carefully before purchasing.

 New or rebuilt homes are exempt for the first two years - on condition that you declare the building within 90 days of completion.
-You can also receive partial or full exemption for five years if you have carried out extensive works to make your home energy efficient.
+You may also be able to receive partial or full exemption for three years if you have carried out extensive works to make your home energy efficient.

 The sale of your main residence is exempt.